-Tamarind has been operating since 1995 and when I heard it was the first fine dining Indian restaurant in the world to win a Michelin star, I couldn’t wait to try it with my gastro gangster compatriots and we secured our booking on a cold January evening in 2014.
-The walk down the spiral stairs into the restaurant created a sense of something quite polished, it’s dripping with opulence with the gold pillars, elegantly set white table clothed tables and with matching hospitable service..
+Tamarind has been operating since 1995 and when I heard it was the first fine dining Indian restaurant in the world to win a Michelin star, I couldn’t wait to try it with my gastro gangster compatriots, so we secured our booking on a cold January evening in 2014.
+The walk down the spiral stairs into the restaurant, created a sense of something quite polished.
+It’s dripping with opulence with the gold pillars, elegantly set white table clothed tables, with matching hospitable service..
 It feels right at home in Mayfair.
-Head Chef Peter Joseph has been been running the kitchen since 2012, leading a team of 14 who deliver in essence posh Indian grub!
+Head Chef Peter Joseph has been been running the kitchen since 2012, leading a team of 14 who deliver in essence, posh Indian grub.

 We kicked off with poppadoms that came with tomato, tamarind and gooseberry chutneys that were crisp and light – a definite appetite whetter and appeared to be on the house as they were excluded off the bill.
-It was off to a good start.
+The meal was off to a good start.

 We washed it all down with bottles of Belgium Chimay (£11) which was fruity and packed a punch in flavour and price!

 For starters we ordered a multitude of dishes comprising of grilled scallops (£16.50), St Kalonji Jhinga (£34.50) (spicy tiger prawns), St. Peshawari Kebab (£39.50) and St. Malai Tikka (£20.75).
 Our waiter instructed the kitchen to divide the starters evenly onto each our plates which was a lovely touch.
 I couldn’t fault any of the components on this plate of food which were so perfectly spiced and cooked so well.
 The scallop’s spice was apparent but controlled enough to allow the sweetness of the flesh shine.
-The tiger prawn followed suit and so incredibly juicy and sweet along with the tender tikka & aromatic kebab alongside it.
+The tiger prawn followed suit and was so incredibly juicy and sweet, as was tender tikka & aromatic kebab alongside it.

 Next up we had the Murgh Makhni (£19.75).
 The chicken came super tender but the dish seemed to be missing spice and was rather bland, a shame really as we’d expected something more.